skylight-hq/skylight.digital/pages/career_pathways/people-manager.md

 #### Business acumen

 You strive to gain comprehensive knowledge of the different aspects of how our business achieves its goals and objectives.
 You understand the context under which we operate.
 You keep up with civic technology news.
 You stay updated on government programs and policy changes that can affect our business.
 You seek to find out what motivates our clients.
 You know when to prioritize the needs of the client vs. the needs of the employee.
 You understand our strategic objectives and the part each of us has to play in achieving them.
-You're able to answer employees’ questions about time codes, staffing, benefits, and time off.
+You answer employees’ questions about time codes, staffing, benefits, and time off.

 ## People manager career pathway